 Reason enough to deal with this topic in detail as an artist, gallery owner or art collector.

-Spread canvas pictures on a stretcher frame
+Canvas art on a stretcher frame

 A wedge frame is nothing more than a simple clamping frame for painting grounds like a canvas.
 It consists of four strips that are sawn at miter.
 The canvas is fixed with brackets on the rear surfaces of the strips.
 The tension can be determined yourself as desired.